ilyacantor/autonomos-revops-agent/SUPABASE_SETUP.md

 2. Select `customer_health` table
 3. Verify the data is present

-The autonomOS DCL-light dashboard will now be able to fetch and display health scores!
+The Pipeline Health Monitor will now be able to fetch and display health scores!